 You will sing Oh Christmas Tree as you make these felt Christmas Trees.
-Purchase the Felted Forest project kit and amplify your holiday decorations.
+Easy DIY craft tutorial for the Felted Forest project kit by Apostrophe S.

 ♪ Oh Christmas Tree, Oh Christmas tree,